breyerjs/jacksonbreyer/posts/first-drafts.md

 Well, I've written most of a draft now and that won't be happening.
 It's definitely not publishable in its current form.

-I realized this early on, maybe halfway through.
-That realization made for a lonely stretch of the journey.
-I was very tempted to quit—I had failed, right?
+I realized this early on, maybe halfway through the draft.
+Character arcs are half-developed.
+Some of the world-building needs deeper thought.
+It's readable, but not what I'd hoped it would be.
+Facing that was tough, and I was very tempted to quit.
+I had failed, right?

 Fortunately, my writing group gave me just enough motivation to question giving up.